Mario Puzo: Writing career

 Coppola and Puzo then collaborated on sequels to the original film, The Godfather Part II (1974) and The Godfather Part III (1990).
 Coppola and Puzo preferred the title The Death of Michael Corleone for the third film, but Paramount Pictures found that unacceptable.
 In September 2020, for the film's 30th anniversary, it was announced that a new cut of the film titled Mario Puzo's The Godfather, Coda: The Death of Michael Corleone would have a limited theatrical release in December 2020 followed by digital and Blu-ray.
 Coppola said the film is the version he and Puzo had originally envisioned, and it "vindicates" its status among the trilogy.

 In mid-1972, Puzo wrote the first draft of the script for the 1974 disaster film Earthquake, but he was unable to continue work into 1973 because of his prior commitment to The Godfather Part II.
 Work continued on the script without his involvement, with writer George Fox (working on his first, and only, motion picture screenplay) and producer / director Mark Robson, who remained uncredited as a writer.
 Puzo retained screen credit in the completed film as a result of a quickly-settled lawsuit over story credit (most major elements from his first draft made it into the final film), and Puzo's name subsequently featured heavily in the advertising.
 Puzo also wrote the original screenplay for Richard Donner's Superman, which then also included the plot for Superman II, as they were originally written as one film.
 He also collaborated on the stories for the 1982 film A Time to Die and the 1984 Francis Ford Coppola film The Cotton Club.

-In 1991, Puzo's speculative fiction The Fourth K was published.
-It centres on a fictional member of the Kennedy family dynasty who becomes President of the United States early in the 2000s.
+In 1991, Puzo's speculative fiction novel The Fourth K was published.
+It centres on a fictional member of the Kennedy family dynasty who becomes President of the United States in the 2000s.

-Puzo never saw the publication of his penultimate book, Omertà, but the manuscript was finished before his death, as was the manuscript for The Family.
-However, in a review originally published in the San Francisco Chronicle, Jules Siegel, who had worked closely with Puzo at Magazine Management Company, speculated that Omertà may have been completed by "some talentless hack".
+Puzo never saw the publication of his penultimate book, Omertà, but the manuscript was finished before his death, as was that for The Family.
+A review originally published in the San Francisco Chronicle, Jules Siegel, who had worked closely with Puzo at Magazine Management Company, speculated that Omertà may have been completed by "some talentless hack".
 Siegel also acknowledged the temptation to "rationalize avoiding what is probably the correct analysis, that [Puzo] wrote it and it is terrible".